 Here is the procedure for using this shooting mode.
-With the Mode dial at the A setting, use the aperture ring to select the aperture value.
+With the mode dial at the A setting, use the aperture ring to select the aperture value.
 The major settings are f/2.4, f/4, f/5.6, f/8, f/11, and f/16, but you can also make intermediate settings by turning the ring to one of the white lines between the numbered values.
 For example, between f/2.4 and f/4, you can select f/2.8, f/3.2, or f/3.5.

-When you are shooting stills in either Aperture Priority or Manual exposure mode, I recommend setting the aperture click switch to its Click On position, as shown in Figure 3-12.
+When you are shooting stills in either Aperture Priority or Manual exposure mode, I recommend setting the aperture click switch to its Click On position, as shown in Figure 3-13.

-Figure 3-12.
-Aperture Click Switch at On Position
+Figure 3-13.
+Aperture Click Switch in On Position

 With that setting, the aperture ring clicks firmly into place for each available aperture setting, so you get definite feedback when the setting is made.
-The only reason to turn the click setting off is when you are shooting videos, because the sounds of the clicks are likely to be heard on the audio track.
+The only reason to turn the click setting off is when you are shooting videos and might change the aperture during the recording, because the sounds of the clicks are likely to be heard on the audio track.